bitsnark/bitsnark-lib/README.md

 The protocol involves a prover and a verifier agreeing upon a program (i.e. a program that verifies a zero-knowledge proof) and preparing a bunch of Bitcoin transactions that allow the prover to publish the result of running that program on a given input (i.e. the zero-knowledge proof to be verified) within a Bitcoin transaction that includes some BTC staked on its correctness; and allow the verifier to claim that stake if and only if the result is incorrect (i.e. the supplied proof is not valid).

-This repository is currently aimed at allowing anyone to run a prover-verifier demo locally, but we aim to expand it to be multi-verifier and over the network, and to use the protocol to implement 2-way pegging between Bitcoin and an ERC20 token.
+This repository is currently aimed at allowing anyone to run a prover-verifier demo locally, but we aim to expand it to be multi-verifier and over the network, and to use the protocol to implement 2-way pegging between Bitcoin and an ERC20 token, and it's almost there.

 See [the whitepaper](./whitepaper.md) for a more detailed explanation of the protocol.